f5devcentral/f5xc-emea-workshop/docs/class6/module4/lab3/lab3.rst

 We are going to configure our first **processor**.
 The processor will indetify the prompt language and it will tag it so that the **AIGW Core** will route it to a specialized LLM.

 In our application we want to fully support the French language.
-To achive this we have deployed a specialized model ( phi3 ) for the French language.
+To achive this we have deployed a specialized model ( mistral ) for the Italian language.

 1. Copy paste the config new config and push it to the AI Gateway.